Monday December 2, 2019

 Session-based testing is built on the principles of exploratory testing.
-However, unlike exploratory testing which is conducted spontaneously without any planning, there is some structure in session based testing.
+However, unlike exploratory testing which is conducted spontaneously without any planning, there is some structure in session-based testing.

 This structure is provided by conducting tests during uninterrupted sessions where testers are required to report the tests that took place during the process.

-Session-based testing methodology also helps in finding hidden bugs and defects in the software.
+The session-based testing methodology also helps in finding hidden bugs and defects in the software.

 There are 5 phases in the Agile Testing Life-cycle:

 The first phase is creating Agile Test Plans.
 In this phase, all the stakeholders: developers, testers, customers and users, come together and plan testing schedules.